VarshaJha-14/FocusBuddy/ReadMe.md

 | Historical Analytics | 150 | 0.5 | 50% | 3.0 | **12.5** | Won't-Have |
 | Public Accountability Rooms | 120 | 1.0 | 40% | 4.0 | **12.0** | Won't-Have |

+> **Post-validation note:** the Adaptive Intervention Engine, Multiple Support Modes, and Dynamic Personality Engine were not part of the original RICE pass — they emerged from the assumption audit above.
+They are being scoped and RICE-scored for the next iteration rather than retrofitted into this table, to keep this scorecard an honest artifact of the original MVP decision process.

 ---

 ## 🤖 AI Design & Responsible AI Guardrails